OUR TALLY IS APPROACHING 11,000 MYNAS

 Is anyone interested in assisting with compiling the monthly tallies?
 This would involve emailing, SMS’ing or ringing trappers on a monthly basis to see if they have mynas in their area, if they are trapping and have caught any and emailing this info to Laura, together with any queries the trappers may have.

-Due to our seemingly ever increasing workload and finding content for the Newsletter it appears a bi annual newsletter will have to be adequate.
+Due to our seemingly ever increasing workload and finding content for the Newsletter it appears an annual newsletter will have to be adequate.
 Newsletter contributions of articles/comments are most welcome.